nchandrappa/PivotalCloudCache-Workshop/05_inline_caching_server_side.md

 ## pcc-inline-caching-demo

-This demo is used to show how inline cache pattern is used in Pivotal Cloud Cache and MongoDB.
+This demo is used to show how inline cache pattern is used with Pivotal Cloud Cache to sync region data into MongoDB.

 ## Built With